Back to Blog

 Example 3: Recent Graduate / Entry Level

-I graduated from the University of Edinburgh in June 2026 with a 2:1 in Business Management.
+I graduated from the University of Edinburgh in June 2026 with a 2:1 in Business Management, specialising in marketing and consumer behaviour.
 During my degree I completed a placement year at a mid-size e-commerce agency, where I managed social media accounts for three clients and ran paid campaigns with a combined monthly budget of £12k.

-I enjoy the analytical side of digital marketing — particularly testing assumptions, reading the data, and iterating.
+I enjoy the analytical side of digital marketing — particularly the process of testing assumptions, reading the data, and iterating.
 I am comfortable with Google Analytics, Meta Ads Manager, and basic SQL.

 I am looking for entry-level roles in performance marketing at companies with a strong learning culture.